agaffney-hub/final-capstone/README.md

 #### *by* Amy Gaffney, Izzy Irazoque, Kevin Ytturalde, Vincent Fan, and Justin Papreck

 ---
+## Update for 10/19/22
+- Presentation: Information added to Google Slides with images for the Dashboard
+- Presentation: Visuals produced in both Python and Tableau from exploratory analysis and ML
+- Database: Integrated with the ML models using SQLAlchemy both for retrieval and storage of cleaned datasets for Tableau
+- Database: Joined 4 tables on SQL to be exported and used in the Punt Analytics analysis
+- GitHub: Was updated before all of the changes were lost.
+Will redo next week.
+- Dashboard: Blueprint created - multiple page design, one for index, then Interactive Maps, Exploratory Graphs, Injury Stats, and ML
+- Dashboard: JS/html created, working rough draft
+- Machine Learning: Supervised model for Injury Data using Random Forests, predictive models reaching 99% with only False positives, which is ideal for this analysis

+---
 ## Topic and Reason

 In recent years, more concern has grown over sustained injuries that impact the athletes lives long after their athletic career ends.
 The NFL is looking to identify what changes should be made to minimize the risk of player injury, while not completely altering America's favorite pastime.
 There are several types of injuries that are incurred - there are gross physiological injuries such as knee, foot, and ankle injuries, and there are also more subtle injuries such as concussions, which can have a much longer-lasting impact on the players, occasionally leading to personality changes and unfortanately, even suicide.
 It's clear that changes need to be made to address these concerns, but the conflicting view is that the NFL is a multi-billion dollar industry, generating a revenue of over 17 billion dollars in 2021 alone.
 While changes need to be made, they only impact a fraction of the players.
 In order to minimize the risk of all players, it's important for the NFL to maintain most of the features of the game if they can modify only certain aspects in order to better ensure the medical safety of their players.